 In November 2023, Ohio voters approved Issue 2, the "Marijuana Legalization Initiative," making Ohio the twenty-fourth State in the United States to legalize the adult-use of marijuana.
 The initiated statute is found in Ohio Revised Code Chapter 3780 and is subject to amendment by the Ohio General Assembly.
 Issue 2 went into effect in December 2023.
 Issue 2 created the Ohio Division of Cannabis Control ("DCC") with sole regulatory and enforcement jurisdiction over Ohio cannabis license holders, operators, employees, patients and caregivers.
-The

-DCC is charged with publishing and implementing rules and processes for existing licensees to expand into the adult-use market in or around September 2024, and thereafter establish mechanisms by which new licenses will be issued to prospective qualifying candidates.
+The DCC is charged with publishing and implementing rules and processes for existing licensees to expand into the adult-use market, and thereafter establish mechanisms by which new licenses will be issued to prospective qualifying candidates.
+Adult-use sales of marijuana began in August 2024, following the award and issuance of dual-use licenses to existing medical operators to designate, label, and sell cannabis products to adult-use customers.
+Additionally, the DCC awarded 10(b) adult-use retail licenses to qualified medical operators; three retail licenses were awarded to each Tier I Cultivator, one retail license to each Tier II Cultivator, and one additional retail license was awarded to each Medical Dispensary holding a provisional license at the time of award.
+In January 2025, Ohio Republicans announced an intention to modify Ohio's adult-use marijuana laws.
+Republicans currently control both the Ohio House and Senate.
+On February 26, 2025 SB56 was approved along party lines by the Ohio Senate and now heads to the Ohio House for further consideration.

 The DCC regulates and licenses cultivators, processors, dispensaries, patients & caregivers, and testing laboratories.
-Cultivators can grow, harvest, package, and transport medical marijuana currently.
-Dispensaries can currently sell medical marijuana to qualifying patients and caregivers.
-Processors can currently manufacture medical marijuana products.
-Cultivator and processor license must be renewed annually at least 30 days prior to the expiration date listed on the Certificate of Operation issued by the State.
+Cultivators can grow, harvest, package, and transport medical and/or adult-use marijuana.
+Dispensaries can sell medical and/or adult-use marijuana and processors can currently manufacture medical and/or adult-use marijuana products.
+Separate licenses are required for medical and adult-use marijuana.
+Cultivator and processor licenses must be renewed annually at least 30 days prior to the expiration date listed on the Certificate of Operation issued by the State.
 Dispensary licenses are renewed every two years.
-The Ohio medical licensing structure permits, but does not require, vertical integration.
+The Ohio medical and personal-use licensing structure permits, but does not require, vertical integration.

-Ayr owns and operates an active licensed processor facility; and owns a 49% share with full management services rights to an active licensed Level I cultivation facility.
-Ayr (through one of its wholly owned subsidiaries) also provides support services to three active dispensaries, but does not hold any ownership or control in those licensed dispensaries.
+Ayr owns and operates an active dual licensed processor facility (which permits the processing of medical and adult-use marijuana); and owns a 49% share with full management services rights to an active licensed Level I cultivation facility.
+Ayr (through one of its wholly owned subsidiaries) also provides support and management services to four active dispensaries, but does not hold any ownership or control in those licensed dispensaries.